-The Coordinating Entity will manage a centralized Statewide Priority List for housing projects serving homeless households.
+The CES Lead Agency will manage a centralized Statewide Coordinated Entry System Housing Queue for housing projects serving households experiencing homelessness.
 This list must be protected via HMIS data privacy and security protections prescribed by HUD in the HMIS Data and Technical Standards.
-For all literally homeless households, the Coordinated Entry Assessment , case conferencing, and Housing Priorities will be considered to determine the housing intervention necessary to resolve homelessness.
+For all literally homeless households, the Coordinated Entry Housing Assessment, case conferencing, and Housing Priorities will be considered to determine the housing intervention necessary to resolve homelessness.